News Hub: Latin Media Group

 Regional News Network filed for Chapter 7 bankruptcy on December 31, 2008.
 INN was taken over in early January 2009 by LMG, Inc., part of Fusion Communications, also of Davenport, Iowa.
 In the transfer, INN laid off 12 of its staff of 40, and kept its client stations except for WPGA-TV in Macon, Georgia.

 By November 2009, Independent News Network signed on WeatherNation for five of INN's Spanish language client stations.
 INN agreed by October 2011 to support Soul of the South Network's planned five hours of news per day.
 INN's staff was further cut to 14 in June 2013 as more client stations left the service.

 Media Gateway division

 By June 2015, SSN Media Gateway, LLC had acquired Independent News Network.
 At that time Media Gateway hired Anne Imanuel who remains one of the company’s primary anchors.

 Sarah Blakely was hired by May 2017 as anchor for the Lafayette, Indiana Star City News.

 News Hub

-Waypoint Media purchased Independent News Network from Media Gateway in early June 2019 and renamed News Hub.
+Waypoint Media purchased Independent News Network from Media Gateway in early June 2019 and renamed it to News Hub.
 As corporate director of news, Elden A. Hale Jr. was then appointed to head the division.
 The national version of the newscast was dropped at the same time.
 After a planned sale to Standard Media Group collapsed, Waypoint announced the sale of the hub to Coastal Television Broadcast Group in July 2021.

+Waypoint's WHPM-LD in Hattiesburg–Laurel, Mississippi retained its affiliation with News Hub after the hub's sale to Coastal.

+Coastal's KQDS-TV in Duluth, Minnesota and KVRR in Fargo, North Dakota (including KVRR's satellites, KBRR, KJRR and KNRR) do not utilize News Hub, instead broadcasting their own locally-produced newscasts.
+Coastal's WLOV-TV in West Point, Mississippi, serving Columbus, Tupelo and Starkville, operated by Morris Multimedia, also does not utilize News Hub, instead airing newscasts produced by Morris Multimedia's Columbus-licensed WCBI-TV.
+Coastal's WJKP-LD in Corning, New York does not carry any newscasts.